Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 # ACS Calling Android (Java) SDK - Release History
 ## v1.0.0 (2021-04-27)

-We are releasing our first GA SDK, v1.0.0
-APIs for preview features, such as Teams Interop, are only available in the new libraries marked with the -beta suffix.
+We have releases our first General Availability (GA) SDK, v1.0.0 APIs for preview features, such as Teams Interop, will only be available in the new libraries marked with the -beta suffix.
-GA and Preview SDK(s) will both be available through maven central.
+GA and Preview SDK(s) will both be available through maven central as per usual.

 ## New Features:
 1. Teams meeting interop features have been removed and will NOT be available from the official drop as this capability is currently in `Preview` mode.